Misfit-138/OpenBSD-FiOS-and-IPv6-Demystified/README.md

 ## 12. DNS and `unbound`

 Unbound is a recursive, caching DNS resolver with DNSSEC validation, DNS over TLS, and RPZ support.
-The following configuration forwards DNS over TLS to Google and blocks malicious domains.
+The following example allows for using the root servers or forwarding DNS over TLS to Google, as well as blocking malicious domains, depending on how you wish to proceed.

 ### `/var/unbound/etc/unbound.conf`